kubernetes-sigs/scheduler-plugins/kep/42-podgroup-coscheduling/README.md

         - if not, we check if the current pod has higher priority than the top-progressed pod group (I guess for convenience, you would still need the `PriorityClass` defined in PodGroup?).
 If it does, this pod is allowed and the top-progressed pod group gets rejected.

 For any pod that gets rejected, their pod group would be added to a backoff list and get retried until a TTL is met.

+#### PostFilter

+If the gap to reach the quorum of a PodGroup is greater than 10%, we reject the whole PodGroup.
+Note that this plugin should be configured as the last one among PostFilter plugins.

 #### Permit